Does your dog rest his head on you? Here are the most common reasons for this behaviour and an explanation of what it means.

 A dog laying his head on you is often providing affection, love, or emotional support.
 However, it may also be a sign of anxiety or a guarding behaviour.

 Do you have any questions about why a dog might put his head on you?
 Please use the comments section below.
-You may also want to read our guide to why a dog might sleep on you.
+You may also want to read our guide to why a dog might sleep on you and why dogs go between their owner’s legs.